QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 Notice that constraint {eq}`eq:eq1` itself takes the form of a Bellman equation.

-So a value function $w$ that satisfies a Bellman equation   is an argument of Bellman equation {eq}`eq:eq3`.
+Thus,  a value function $w$ that satisfies a Bellman equation that describes the agent's continuation value    is an argument of Bellman equation {eq}`eq:eq3` that describes the principal's continuation value.

-The value function $v(w)$ and the associated optimum policy functions are to be solved by iterating on the Bellman equation {eq}`eq:eq3`.
+The value function $v(w)$ and the associated optimum policy functions are to be solved by iterating on the Bellman operator associated with Bellman equation {eq}`eq:eq3`.

 ## Lotteries

-A difficulty in problems like these is that   incentive constraints might can  the constraint set fail to be convex.
+A difficulty in problems like these is that   incentive constraints   the constraint set can  fail to be convex.

 Phelan and